vasilecampeanu/obsidian-weaver/README.md

 ## Installation

 The plugin is not yet available in the plugin library but will be soon.
-Until then, you can follow the methods below to install the plugin.
+Until then, you can follow the methods below to install it.

-## Brat
+### Brat

 You can also install Weaver using the community plugin [obsidian42-brat](https://github.com/TfTHacker/obsidian42-brat).

-## Manual
+### Manual

 1. Go to the [releases](https://github.com/vasilecampeanu/obsidian-weaver/releases) and download `main.js`, `manifest.json`, and `styles.css` of the latest version.
 2. Put the files in `YourObsidianVault/.obsidian/plugins/obsidian-weaver/`